Skip to content

 As a therapist specializing in eating disorders, I’m dedicated to helping individuals develop a healthier relationship with food and their bodies.
 I provide a compassionate, non-judgmental space where we can explore the underlying emotional and psychological factors that contribute to disordered eating.
 My goal is to empower clients to build self-acceptance, break free from harmful patterns, and nurture a balanced, positive approach to both food and life.

-5 Years Experience
+6 Years Experience

-Gainesville, Georgia (Online Only)
+Online in Gainesville, GA (Online Only)

 Eating Disorders